Vernon Henry St John, 6th Viscount Bolingbroke

 Vernon Henry St John, 6th Viscount Bolingbroke (15 March 1896 – 1 May 1974) was a British peer.
 He was the fourth child of Henry St John, 5th Viscount Bolingbroke and his wife Mary Elizabeth Emily, a former domestic.
-The couple's secret marriage and the existence of an heir was revealed only after the death of the 5th Viscount in 1899.
-It came as a huge shock to the locals and went on to become a national scandal.
+The couple's secret marriage and the existence of an heir was revealed only after the death of the 5th Viscount in 1899 and went on to become a national scandal.
 Although the couple had three boys, Vernon Henry was the only one who was legitimate and thus inherited the title of Viscount Bolingbroke.

 Early life

-Vernon Henry was born in Bath in 15 March 1896.
+Vernon Henry was born in Bath on 15 March 1896.
 After the 5th Viscount's death and the revelation of the marriage and children, Mary Howard, now the dowager Viscountess Bolingbroke, moved to live permanently at Lydiard Park, the Bolingbroke family seat outside the Wiltshire village of Lydiard Tregoze, with her sons and her cousin Edward Hiscock, whom she installed as her confidant and estate manager.
 None of the children was to have any formal education and they were looked after by a procession of nurses and nannies.
 Vernon Henry spent the whole of his childhood at Lydiard, while his older brothers moved away in the early years of the 20th century.